 top of page

 Nicolette is a highly sought-after London-based harpist.
 An avid chamber and orchestral performer, she has several international prizes to her name and enjoys a varied freelance orchestral career in the UK.
-The camaraderie of music-making is something that Nicolette particularly enjoys; notable groups she has performed with include the Royal Philharmonic Orchestra, London Philharmonic Orchestra, Royal Ballet Sinfonia, Southbank Sinfonia, Waterperry Opera, Orchestre de Cymru, Royal Philharmonic Concert Orchestra, and Opera Upclose.
-She feels extremely fortunate to have performed in some of the UK's most prestigious venues, such as the Royal Albert Hall, Royal Festival Hall, Queen Elizabeth Hall, Cadogan Hall, St John's Smith Square and St Martin in the Fields; and also to have done session recording in Abbey Road Studios.
+The camaraderie of music-making is something that Nicolette particularly enjoys, having developed a love for orchestral playing during her time studying at the Royal Academy of Music.
+Notable groups she has performed with include: Royal Philharmonic Orchestra, London Philharmonic Orchestra, Royal Ballet Sinfonia, Southbank Sinfonia, London Concertante, Waterperry Opera, Brighton Philharmonic and the Royal Philharmonic Concert Orchestra.
+She feels extremely fortunate to have performed at some of the UK's most prestigious venues and festivals, such as the BBC Proms, Royal Albert Hall, Royal Festival Hall, Royal Opera House, Queen Elizabeth Hall, Cadogan Hall and St Martin in the Fields.

 Nicolette attended the Royal Academy of Music in London, where she won every harp prize available to her.
-This included the Skaila Kanga Harp Prize, the Guy Magrath Harp Prize, and the Renata Scheffel-Stein Harp Prize for the top postgraduate harp result.
+This included the department Skaila Kanga Harp Prize, the Guy Magrath Harp Prize, and the Renata Scheffel-Stein Harp Prize for the top postgraduate harp result.
 Having won a full scholarship from the Loke Cheng Kim Foundation, she obtained a Bachelors of Music (first class hons) under the tutelage of Catherine White.
 Subsequently (with generous support from HelpMusicians UK, Rainer and Doreen and TrailBlazer Foundation) she obtained a Master of Arts (Distinction) and Professional Diploma, studying with former London Symphony Orchestra co-principal harpist Karen Vaughan and was consequently awarded a DipRAM for an outstanding final recital.
+During her studies, she also won numerous national/international harp prizes, including: twice runner-up of the Camac Harp Prize in London, 3rd prize at the Szeged International Harp contest and also was very proud to be the first ever Singaporean harpist selected to compete in the USA International Harp Competition (and reached the quarterfinal).

 Since graduating, further orchestral training includes being selected as harp fellow for the London Philharmonic Orchestra's Foyle Future Firsts scheme for its 2022-2023 season, and for the Britten-Pears Young Artist Programme (Orchestra).